November 11, 2025

 November 4, 2025

 You share no atoms with your childhood self.
-Your memories have changed.
-Your personality has shifted.
-Your values have evolved.
-So what makes you the same person?
+Your memories, personality, and values have all changed.
+What makes you the same person?
+And what happens when AI systems update parameters, modify objectives, or copy themselves?

 November 4, 2025